Op Amp comparator

 Opamp in open loop configuration

-Comparators have a high voltage gain, which means they amplify the small differences between input signals to produce a clear digital (saturated) output.
-That is why an opamp is a suitable candidate for comparator operation.
+Op-Amp comparators have a high voltage gain, which means they amplify the small differences between input signals to produce a clear digital (saturated) output.

 Positive comparator